The Silver Crown

 Ellen meets many during her time on the run.
 Some are good and some are evil.
 Ellen develops a strong bond with 8-year-old Otto, a young boy living in a house in the woods with an old woman he calls his mother.
 This book has an edge to it that younger kids’ books don’t.
-There are frightening characters and scary situations.
-Two people die.
-There are difficult good-byes between Ellen and the people she meets.
+There are frightening characters and scary situations and difficult good-byes between Ellen and the people she meets.
 Despite these losses, many are turned around at the end.
 I think this book is perfect for a middle school student.
 The fantasy element allows the reader to experience danger, fright, bravery and loss, with a comfortable ending.

 Thanks for visiting – come back soon!